 WRITING AND LITERATURE I and II

 Writing and Literature I and Writing and Literature II are required classes for Freshmen that I teach every semester at the School of Visual Arts.
-The courses cover the Great Books, as well as argumentetive and creative writing.
+The courses cover great books, as well as argumentative and creative writing.
 The course descriptions from the School of Visual Arts Registration Book are below.

 Writing and Literature I